 Today, the organization is comprised of young men and women, ages 18 – 40, and provides development opportunities that empower young people to create positive change in the community.
 Training is offered in areas of public speaking, writing, management, professional networking, financial planning and much more.
 The Virginia Beach Jaycees are currently 40 members strong and have historically been one of the premier chapters in the state.

 Get the latest news:

 The Virginia Beach Jaycees have a long history in the establishment of several important community projects.
-In addition to the Coastal Edge East Coast Surfing Championships, the VB Jaycees are credited with founding the Virginia Beach Volunteer Rescue Squad, Virginia Beach Library System, the General Hospital of Virginia Beach, the Flame of Hope Memorial and many more.
-A portion of the proceeds of Coastal Edge ECSC are donated to VB Jaycees Charities.
+In addition to the East Coast Surfing Championships, the VB Jaycees are credited with founding the Virginia Beach Volunteer Rescue Squad, Virginia Beach Library System, the General Hospital of Virginia Beach, the Flame of Hope Memorial and many more.
+A portion of the proceeds of CE ECSC are donated to VB Jaycees Charities.

 Throughout the years, Coastal Edge East Coast Surfing Championships has raised funds that support many programs in the community including but not limited too:

 The primary goal of the Christmas Shopping Tour is to deliver, through presents under the tree, a message of hope to less fortunate youngsters and their families that will assist them in becoming responsible, productive and patriotic citizens.